rsamec/react-designer/README.md

 # react-designer

-React designer is WYSIWYG editor for **easy content creation** (Legal contracts, business forms, marketing leaflets, awesome inforgrafics, technical guides, visual reports, rich dashboards, tutorials and other content, etc.)
+React designer is WYSIWYG editor for **easy content creation** (legal contracts, business forms, marketing leaflets, awesome inforgrafics, technical guides, visual reports, rich dashboards, tutorials and other content, etc.).
+The documents created are called as [reactive-document](http://hand-formvalidation.rhcloud.com), because of its dynamic substance.
+Reactive document ensures the user experience of paper and pan and enables document to adapt to user actions and its preferences.
+The content can be published to user via [react-publisher](https://github.com/rsamec/react-publisher).

+It is using [react](https://facebook.github.io/react/) framework for rendering documents.

 **Warning** - it is prototype and work in progress.